IOWA NONPROFIT CORPORATION BYLAWS OF

 Section 4.5.
 Secretary.
 The Secretary will carry on correspondence, receive dues, maintain an up-to-date membership list and fulfill any other duties assigned by the President

 Section 4.6.
 Treasurer.
 The Treasurer shall handle all funds, pay bills and give a proper accounting of same at each annual meeting in addition to transacting the normal duties of his office.

 Section 4.7.
 Immediate Past President.
 The Immediate Past President shall advise the executive board and assist the President at the latter's request.

 Section 4.11.
 Removal.
 The Board of Directors shall have the right to remove any officer by vote of a majority of the entire membership of the Board of Directors.
-Any officer holding the position of President, President Elect, Secretary, Treasurer, Immediate Past President or Editor of the Iowa Bandmasters Magazine shall automatically be removed if the individual holding the subject office is no longer a member of the Corporation's Board of Directors due to death, resignation or removal.
+Any officer holding the position of President, President Elect, Secretary, Treasurer, Immediate Past President or Director of Communications shall automatically be removed if the individual holding the subject office is no longer a member of the Corporation's Board of Directors due to death, resignation or removal.

 ARTICLE V. BOARD OF DIRECTORS

 Section 5.
 1. General Powers.
 The business and affairs of the Corporation shall be managed by its Board of Directors.
 The Board of Directors shall have sole authority to establish methods of contributions, accept or reject contributions, or to provide for any other restrictions, qualifications or levels relating to contributions which it, in its sole discretion, deems necessary, subject to applicable legal requirements.
 All action by the Board of Directors shall be aimed at not jeopardizing the federal income tax exemption of the Corporation pursuant to the provisions of Section 501(c)(3) of the Internal Revenue Code of 1986, as amended.